Looking for new SEO trends to follow for 2023?

 Google’s mobile-first index essentially means that Google will now index the mobile version of your website/content (rather than the desktop version) and will rank your site based on what it finds on the mobile version (which essentially means it won’t count content hidden in tabs/accordions etc).

-Another important aspect is, now the health of your site on a mobile device like site speed, content width, formatting etc.) will be a ranking factor.
+Another important aspect is, now the health of your site on a mobile device like site speed, content width, formatting, etc.) will be a ranking factor.

 Why Mobile-first index?

-Tips to optimize your site for Google’s mobile-first index in 2019
+Tips to optimize your site for Google’s mobile-first index

 - While Google says they’re okay with using accordions and hamburger menus, experiments show that hidden content gets devalued.
 So, make sure you check out what works for you.